With An Eye On Oscars, Netflix Sent 'Roma' To Theaters First

 For movie theaters, where attendance has been at a historic low, audience attraction and retention is key.
 For Netflix, once one of the few online streaming services around — but now just one of many — it's also a pressing issue.

-And for actors and directors, there's the question of Oscar awards.
+And for actors and directors, there's the question of the Academy Awards.
 Take the movie I, Tonya.
 Last year at the Toronto film festival, the filmmakers reportedly turned down Netflix.
 They wanted I, Tonya in theaters.

 The appeal of having audiences see your work in all its glory on the big screen is certainly huge.
-But, Scott Feinberg, an awards columnist for The Hollywood Reporter, says, "The Oscars are about rewarding the best movies, not TV shows.
-So that means you have to had at least what they call a qualifying run in theaters, in New York and LA."
+But Scott Feinberg, an awards columnist for The Hollywood Reporter, says, "The Oscars are about rewarding the best movies, not TV shows.
+So that means you have to have had at least what they call a qualifying run in theaters, in New York and LA."

-Allison Janney won best supporting actress for I, Tonya and Margot Robbie earned a best-actress nomination.
+Allison Janney won best supporting actress for I, Tonya and Margot Robbie earned a best actress nomination.
 Industry insiders point to that as a turning point for Robbie's career.
 She soon became more of a household name, and tackled even meatier roles.

 An Oscar, or even a nomination, carries a lot of weight: It garners films more audience interest.
 The movie gets written into the history books.
 And it means more money and work opportunities for actors and directors.